AliSaadatV/BP_LM/README.md

 - Oliver Smedt (EPFL)
 - Timothy Tran (EPFL, University of Washington)

-Huge thanks to [Ali Sadaat](https://people.epfl.ch/ali.saadat) who organized this project and was an amazing adivsor for this project.
+We extend our gratitude to [Ali Saadat](https://people.epfl.ch/ali.saadat) (EPFL) for his valuable guidance and support as the advisor for this project.
+We also thank [Peng Zheng](https://scholar.google.com.sg/citations?user=Ic2nqDsAAAAJ&hl=en) (Rockefeller University), the original creator of the BPHunter dataset, for his assistance in creating the modified subset of the dataset that was used to fine-tune the models.